Ashkan-Yaldaie/thesis/documents/Thesis.md

 - A motion sensor with camera
 - Remote devices and smartphone application in order to control the security system

-The price for each extra detail will be the following: one motion sensor is €55, a motion sensor with a camera is €120, a door sensor is €55, an extra remote is €30 and for a smoke detector is €90.
+The price for each extra detail will be the following: one motion sensor is €55, a motion sensor with a camera is €120, a door sensor costs €55, an extra remote is €30 and the price for a smoke detector is €90.
 The customer must sign a contract for at least 24 months.
-It will cost €957.60 for the basic package.
+It will cost €957.60 in total for the basic package.
 (G4S Kotiturva 2015)

 ## Implementation of a home automation and security system